Digital-first, omnichannel platform built for enterprises

 With modern chat solutions and messaging apps, conversations with customers are built around resolutions — not sessions.
 This allows brands to flexibly cater to customers’ demands, whether they need real-time help or they need extended help over several hours or days.
 Agents will be able to handle more concurrent conversations, fewer interactions will get transferred to the phone or ‘dropped’ entirely, and customer satisfaction will likely rise.
 Consider these stats:

 If your traditional live chat isn’t living up to expectations and you’re struggling to handle call center volumes, now is the time to consider a shift to asynchronous - either on 3rd party digital channels or your own chat on the dot com.
-Sprint, for example, was able to reduce phone calls back to a customer by 77% after implementing a secure asynchronous messaging solution, and one of our telecom customers deflected 30,000 calls in 30 days after implementing Apple Business Chat with Chat Suggest.
+Sprint, for example, was able to reduce phone calls back to a customer by 77% after implementing a secure asynchronous messaging solution, and one of our telecom customers deflected 30,000 calls in 30 days after implementing Apple Messages for Business with Chat Suggest.
 Likewise, Rogers enabled customer contact through Facebook Messenger and increased their volume of handled conversations 4x while reducing wait times from 45 minutes to 15 minutes.
-Another customer of ours in the telecom space saw a 73% reduction in phone calls and an increase in c-sat after replacing live chat with asynchronous chat alongside other messaging channels like Apple Business Chat and SMS.
+Another customer of ours in the telecom space saw a 73% reduction in phone calls and an increase in c-sat after replacing live chat with asynchronous chat alongside other messaging channels like Apple Messages for Business and SMS.

 Digital channels can be activated in a matter of days, can scale quickly by using AI and bots as a first line of defense, and can easily be deployed to your newly-remote agent workforce.
 Web chat is an obvious channel to rely on for digital support, but make sure to find a modern solution that improves customer satisfaction and agent efficiency.